Pandas Series And Dataframe Object

 2.3.
 DataFrame from Dictionaries

-provided under assigned dictionaries, are used asindex
+keysprovided underpd.DataFrame()are used ascolumnlabelskeysprovided under assigned dictionaries, are used asindexlabels

 California